quantcdn/docs/docs/welcome.md

 sidebar_label: Welcome
 ---

 Quant is a static-web CDN designed to provide you the benefits of the static web without the complexity of re-architecting your solution.
-Quant provides integrations for popular CMS and static builders to ensure your content and development workflows continue without interruption.
+Quant provides integrations for popular CMS and static generators to ensure your content and development workflows continue without interruption.

 While the fundamental idea is to ensure a low-barrier to enjoy the many [benefits of static web](https://www.quantcdn.io/benefits), there are rich [APIs](/docs/api/get-started) for developers to create their own custom integrations.